-At Calvary Chapel, we believe that reaching out to others to show them the love of Jesus in a tangible way is not only our responsibility as Christians, it is also an act of Worship to our King.
+At Calvary Chapel Greer, we believe that reaching out to others to show them the love of Jesus in a tangible way is not only our responsibility as Christians, it is also an act of worship to our King.
 We have two primary goals.
 First, we want to introduce people to Jesus, our Savior, and to help them live as His disciples, obeying everything He has commanded through His revealed Word, the Bible.
 And second, we seek to equip every believer to fulfill the ministry that God has called him or her to.

 Jesus said, “Follow me, and I will make you fishers of men” (Matthew 4:19).
 At Calvary Chapel Greer, supporting missionary efforts is very important to us.
 We currently support two families who have been called far from their homes to take the good news of salvation through Jesus to people in other lands.

 Prayerfully.
 Our missionaries need our prayers!
 We keep in close contact with them so that we can pray specifically for their needs.